rancher/dashboard/docusaurus/blog/2023-04-15-app-and-cluster-menu-redesign.md

 authors: [eden, kwwii]
 tags: [Manager, Navigation]
 ---
-## Allow the user to quickly change between apps and clusters
+## Allow users to quickly change between apps and clusters

 As part of our usability review, we learned from users that the top level context-switching mechanism could be more easily available.
 Currently, users have to expand a menu first, in order to change application or cluster context.